HyunkyuPark-biorobotics/FieldProgrammableRoboticFoldingSheet/README.md

 - `--noise_level`: Level of input noise.

 ### Output

-The trained model, validation loss history, mean, and standard deviation of the training dataset will be saved in the `checkpoints` directory.
+Following data is saved in the 'checkpoints' directory.
+1) The trained model
+2) validation loss history
+) mean /standard deviation of the training data normalization

 ## Dataset